yuekaizhang/dynamo/components/metrics/README.md

 # Metrics

-The `metrics` component is a utility that can collect, aggregate, and publish metrics from a Dynamo deployment for use in other applications or visualization tools like Prometheus and Grafana.
+The `metrics` component is a utility that can collect, aggregate, and publish metrics from a Dynamo deployment.
+After collecting and aggregating metrics from workers, it exposes them via an HTTP `/metrics` endpoint in Prometheus format that other applications or visualization tools like Prometheus server and Grafana can pull from.

+**Note**: This is a demo implementation.
+The metrics component is currently under active development and this documentation will change as the implementation evolves.
+- In this demo the metrics names use the prefix "llm", but in production they will be prefixed with "nv_llm" (e.g., the HTTP `/metrics` endpoint will serve metrics with "nv_llm" prefixes)
+- This demo will only work when using examples/llm/configs/agg.yml-- other configurations will not work

 <div align="center">
   <img src="images/dynamo_metrics_grafana.png" alt="Dynamo Metrics Dashboard"/>